ariel-m-s/random-forest/README.md

 4. `main.ipynb`

 Jupyter Notebook demonstrating the usage of the Random Forest model.
+It serves as a visual guide and provides insights into the training process.

 ## Example usage